If you have a puppy or dog selected, or are thinking about getting a canine companion, this show will help you prepare for your new dog.

 Toss a treat or a favorite toy under the table, so your dog goes underneath to investigate.
 Do this a couple of times a day for several days.

 Start feeding your dog his meals under the table.
-Place the dish right up near the front of the table so the dog barely has to put his head in, to eat.
-Over several meals, as the dog becomes more comfortable, start putting the dish further back under the table.
+Place the dish near the front of the table, so the dog barely has to put his head in, to Over several meals, as the dog becomes more comfortable, start putting the dish further back under the table.